Frequently Asked Questions

 A: We admit 40 students to the EL MSN program per year.

-Q: How inquiries do you receive per year?
+Q: How many inquiries do you receive per year?

-A: We received a large volume of inquiries and applications for this program.
-However, we typically we have 75-80 qualified applicants by the application deadline.
+A: We receive a large volume of inquiries and applications for this program.
+However, we typically have 75-80 qualified applicants by the application deadline.

 Q: What are the program entry dates?